-Brno is a city that has been between the Svratka and the Svitava Rivers for almost eight centuries.
+Brno is a city that lies between the Svratka and the Svitava Rivers for almost eight centuries.
 It has seen many events, some good and some bad.
 A dragon once terrorized the city.
 The Swedish army attacked it.
-The buildings have their own stories.
+The buildings tell their own stories.
 And famous people have experienced many legendary events.
-If you know where to look, Brno still has the symbols related to its history.
+If you know where to look, Brno still displays the symbols related to its history.

-That is why we decided to introduce Brno legends to expat children and their families, in their own mother tongues – or at least some of them.
+That is why we’re introducing Brno legends to expat children and their families, in their own mother tongues – or at least some of them.
 We wanted to give them the opportunity to enjoy the city through the legends in reading, drawing and exploring.
-And ideally, involve expats in the process from beginning to end.
-Therefore, we asked expats to translate, illustrate and create, and that is how this wonderful colouring book was put together.
-We’d like to introduce all the protagonists to you now!
+We’re also glad to have involved expats in the process from beginning to end.
+Therefore, we asked people to translate, illustrate and create, and that is how this wonderful colouring book was put together.

 Read the stories

-As ‘legends’ are stories which have been passed on by re-telling, no one knows what really happened those centuries ago – or if it really happened at all – but the core of the Brno stories has always been consistent.
+Legends are stories which have been passed on by re-telling, no one knows what really happened those centuries ago – or if it really happened at all – but the core of the Brno stories has always been consistent.
 We asked Bruno Zalubil, our favourite Brno blogger and writer, to transform the stories into an English version understandable to children, and our own Brno history-guru Don Sparling to oversee the content.
-We have also been fortunate to capture the interest of many expat moms who decided to delve into the stories and bring them to life in their own mother language.
+We have also been lucky to entice many expat mums who decided to delve into the stories and bring them to life in their own mother language.
 There are expats from all over the world living in Brno, and we can’t of course cover all of those languages, so we chose twelve which we hope will cover most parts of the world.
-Here are the brave translators: Maike Leidecker, Marlena Teitge (DE), Diana Buriticá, Graciela Hernandez (ES), Alice and Manuela Caldaroni (IT), Miguel Antunes (PT), Giuseppina and Laura Di Termini (FR), Lucia and Barbora Konôpková (SK), Marlena Ozdoba, Katarzyna Wagner, Dominika Agniesczak (PL), Danijela Mars (HR), Alexandra Kopanova, Adina Pop (RO), Vasia Arvaniti (GR), Leila Aliyeva (RU).
+Here are the brave translators: Maike Leidecker, Marlena Teitge (DE), Diana Buriticá, Graciela Hernandez (ES), Alice and Manuela Caldaroni (IT), Miguel Antunes (PT), Giuseppina and Laura Di Termini (FR), Lucia and Barbora Konôpková (SK), Marlena Ozdoba, Katarzyna Wagner, Dominika Agniesczak (PL), Danijela Maršiček (HR), Alexandra Kopanova, Adina Pop (RO), Vasia Arvaniti (GR), Leila Aliyeva (RU).

 Colour the pictures